OUR CITY - PASO ROBLES

-Paso Robles (population 30,000) is 25 miles inland from the central California coast, on Highway 101 halfway between San Francisco and Los Angeles, in northern San Luis Obispo County.
+Paso Robles (population 31,000) is 25 miles inland from the Pacific Ocean in the central California coast It's located in northern San Luis Obispo County on Highway 101 -- halfway between San Francisco and Los Angeles.
 The warm summers and moderate winters are influenced by the ocean.

 Paso Robles has a picturesque downtown square, hot springs, art studios, fine restaurants, horse ranches, wineries, bike trails and much more.

 Located between Monterey and Santa Barbara counties along the Central Coast of California, San Luis Obispo County (population 270,000) is more rural and agricultural than other coastal regions.

 Its small communities are scattered along the beaches, coastal hills and mountains of the Santa Lucia range.
 It is home to Cal Poly University and Cuesta Community College.
 Education, tourism and agriculture are the mainstays of its economy.

 Its cities include: San Simeon (south of Hearst Castle), Cambria, Cayucos, Morro Bay, Los Osos, San Luis Obispo (county seat) Avila Beach, Pismo Beach, Shell Beach, Grover Beach, Oceano, Arroyo Grande, Nipomo, Santa Margarita, Atascadero, Templeton, Paso Robles, Creston, Shandon and San Miguel.